Two Pakistan-based NGOs are uncovering horrific cases of infanticide across the Asian nation, particularly targeting baby girls.

 Here’s more from The News International:

-From January 2017 to April 2018, Edhi Center foundation and Chhipa Welfare organisation have found 345 such new born babies dumped in garbage in Karachi only and 99 percent of them were girls.
+From January 2017 to April 2018, Edhi Center foundation and Chhipa Welfare organization have found 345 such new born babies dumped in garbage in Karachi only and 99 percent of them were girls.

 “We have been dealing with such cases for years and there are a few such incidents which shook our souls as much.
 It left us wondering whether our society is heading back to primitive age,” Anwar Kazmi, a senior manager in Edhi Foundation Karachi, told The News.